URGENT ALERT

 The Context

 More than 17 million Ukrainian refugees have crossed into Poland since Russia’s full-scale invasion began in February 2022.
-Today, more than 950,000 Ukrainians are living in Poland, almost all of whom are women and children — an increase in population that has put pressure on Poland’s health system to expand services.
+Today, nearly 1 million Ukrainians are living in Poland, almost all of whom are women and children — an increase in population that has put pressure on Poland’s health system to expand services.
 Though the primary and mental health care needs among refugees are high, there are many barriers to care, including language barriers, cost, and transportation.

 roadmap icon